exasol/bucketfs-client/doc/developers_guide/building_native_executables.md

 ## Creating SHA256 Checksum Files

-To enable end users to verify the validity and integrity of the files offered for download BFSC's build script creates a corresponding checksum file of each of the files contained in a release.
+To enable end users to verify the validity and integrity of the files offered for download, BFSC's build script creates a corresponding checksum file of each file contained in a release.
 The following table shows the command used on each of the operating systems:

 | Operating system | Command                                      | Reference |
 |------------------|----------------------------------------------|-----------|